perscamden/asylum_diary/README.md

 A simple fact is, I do but I didn't.

+I'll specify one thing here.
+I tried to learn Lithuanian on my own soon after I arrived there, when there was no class.
+What happen THEN was that they started pretend to finally providing class.
+I will be fair that a small portion of the classes was quite real.
+But most of the time little was taught in an intention unhelpful way exactly what I had learned by myself which they clearly knew by the dehumanising surveillance.
+It couldn't be coincidence.
+And that came with tons of harassment in an atmosphere I feared what they were truely doing.

-They might pretend they did only some unharmful stupid things.
+They might pretend they do only some unharmful stupid things.

-Those are not the only things they did.
+Those are not the only things they do.

 I confidently say that I tried to offer my best.
 More than just as an asylum seeker.